 What this means is there is less cushion maximizing the transfer of energy onto the cue ball.
 The energy transfers into speed and power when struck, hence why they are ideal for breaking with.

-Being hard in nature, they naturally hold their shape are extremely durable.
+Being hard in nature, they naturally hold their shape are extremely durable, but for this reason, they are not ideal for playing with, just for jumping and breaking with.

 |Phenolic tip||Solid cue tip||Layered tip|